 - 1 Tablespoon chili powder

 - 2 Teaspoons garlic powder (or less if you’re not a garlic fan)

 - 1 Teaspoon sugar

 - 2 Cups shredded cheddar cheese

 - 2 Tablespoons nutritional yeast flakes (optional)

 - Brown burger in a large skillet over medium heat.

-- Once cooked thoroughly discard any fat with a strainer.
+- Once cooked thoroughly, discard any fat using a strainer.